flame-engine/flame/doc/util.md

 When called, this disables all `SystemUiOverlay` making the app full screen.
 When called in the main method, makes your app full screen (no top nor bottom bars)

-_Has no effect when called on web._
+**Note:** Has no effect when called on the web.

 ### `Flame.device.setLandscape()`

 This method sets the orientation of the whole application (effectively, also the game) to landscape and depending on operating system and device setting, should allow both left and right landscape orientations.
 To set the app orientation to landscape on a specific direction, use either `Flame.device.setLandscapeLeftOnly` or `Flame.device.setLandscapeRightOnly`.

-_Has no effect when called on web._
+**Note:** Has no effect when called on the web.

 ### `Flame.device.setPortrait()`

 This method sets the orientation of the whole application (effectively, also the game) to portrait and depending on operating system and device setting, should allow both up and down landscape orientations.
 To set the app orientation to portrait on a specific direction, use either `Flame.device.setPortraitUpOnly` or `Flame.device.setPortraitDownOnly`.

-_Has no effect when called on web._
+**Note:** Has no effect when called on the web.

 ### `Flame.device.setOrientation()` and `Flame.device.setOrientations()`

 If a finer control of the allowed orientations is required (without having to deal with `SystemChrome` directly), `setOrientation` (accepts a single `DeviceOrientation` as a parameter) and `setOrientations` (accepts a `List<DeviceOrientation>` for possible orientations) can be used.

-_Has no effect when called on web._
+**Note:** Has no effect when called on the web.

 ## Timer

-Flame provides a simple deviceity class to help you handle countdowns and event like events.
+Flame provides a simple utility class to help you handle countdowns and event like events.

 __Countdown example:__